isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 ###  2. Clear Wood, Cellulose, Debris, and Timber

 Avoid pilling up wood debris or store firewood around the house and conduct appropriate termite inspection (see also the termite inspection costs ).
 So, clear wood, cellulose, debris, and timber that's lying around, under, or in your house or structures.
-The materials have cellulose that's good food for [subterranean termites (treatment)](https://pestpolicy.com/subterranean-termites-treatment/) - and will thus attract the bugs to the indoor spaces.
+The materials have cellulose that's good food for [subterranean termites (treatment)](https://pestpolicy.com/subterranean-termites-treatment/)- and will thus attract the bugs to the indoor spaces.

 Wood and other related materials around the house will hide signs of termite attack.
 Thus, clear all the dead leaves or debris and wood and wooden pieces that may be lying around your structures and property.

 ###  3. Mop Up Plus Repair Leaking Pipes and Traps

-To prevent and [control termites](https://pestpolicy.com/top-7-natural-termite-control-can-easily/) in the indoor spaces, you'll need to keep the soil that's near your structure's foundation dry (with good drainage and grading).
+To prevent and [control termites](https://pestpolicy.com/top-7-natural-termite-control-can-easily/)in the indoor spaces, you'll need to keep the soil that's near your structure's foundation dry (with good drainage and grading).
 So, net, you'll need to repair all the leaking pipes and taps in the indoor spaces.
 Also, check on the overflow pipes for hot water inside, around, or under the house.

 This will prevent an attack from the subterranean termites.